 The time is right to take stock of the UK’s role in the world, not only in the light of domestic developments but also in the light of long-term changes in the international system and global balance of power.
 The UK has a wide range of attributes that have traditionally made it a global player, but it remains unclear what the Government believes the UK should do with these resources and assets in the post-Brexit environment, and how the UK should exercise leadership on the most urgent and complex issues facing the international system.
 For Global Britain to be more than a worthy aspiration, the slogan must be backed by substance.
 The FCO should place online, in one place, all the statements and speeches that Ministers have made about Global Britain, and all other Government documents in the public domain that set out what Global Britain means, translated into the world’s ten most-used languages.
 If it comes to be perceived as a superficial branding exercise, it risks undermining UK interests by damaging our reputation overseas and eroding support for a global outlook here at home.

-This reading list draws together a wide range of material about this topic.
+This reading list draws together a wide range of material on the theme of ‘Global Britain’.
 It is not, of course, comprehensive.
 We have included some sources that we thought might be relevant even though the phrase itself is not invoked.
 Under each heading, the most recent item is set out first.
 It is one of several reading lists on Brexit-related issues published by the Library.

 Commons Briefing papers CBP-8338